OostAmsterdam

 Who should stay in Oost?

-Oost suits family travellers best (ranked #1 of 5 Amsterdam neighbourhoods for them).
-It works less well for food lovers (ranked #5).
-Not recommended for: Budget backpackers or solo night-life seekers; Oost is residential, quieter than the Canal Belt, and lacks late-night party venues.
+Oost suits family travellers best (ranked #2 of 5 Amsterdam neighbourhoods for them).
+It works less well for solo explorers (ranked #4).
+Not recommended for: Budget backpackers and party-seekers—Oost lacks the cheap dorms and nightlife intensity of De Pijp or Centrum.

 Stay in Oost